-Only applies to Heatco furnaces in the 75/150 housing size.
-A /4" NPT condensate drain connection is provided in the flue box for duct furnaces with vertical or horizontal top mounted burner trays, to remove condensate from inside the heat exchanger.
+A 1⁄4" NPT condensate drain connection is provided below the gas connection for duct furnaces with vertical or horizontal top mounted burner trays, to remove condensate from inside the heat exchanger.
 Since heat exchangers are under negative pressure, a P-trap should be used when connecting condensate drain lines.
 Metal condensate drain lines should have corrosion resistance at least equal to that of 304 SS.

 Never drill holes in the roof of the unit!
-There is high voltage wiring located between the inner and outer roof panels.
+There is highvoltage wiring located between the inner and outer roof panels.
 Damage to the wiring could cause severe bodily harm or death.